nohup vxrelocd root &

 Hot-relocation is turned on as long as the vxrelocd process is running.
 You should normally leave hot-relocation turned on so that you can take advantage of this feature if a failure occurs.
-However, if you choose to disable hot-relocation (perhaps because you do not want the free space on your disks to be used for relocation), you can prevent vxrelocd from starting at system startup time by editing the /etc/init.d/vxvm-recover startup file that invokes vxrelocd.
+However, if you choose to disable hot-relocation (perhaps because you do not want the free space on your disks to be used for relocation), you can prevent vxrelocd from starting at system startup time by editing the startup file that invokes vxrelocd.
+This file is /lib/svc/method/vxvm-recover in Solaris 10, or /etc/init.d/vxvm-recover in previous releases of the Solaris OS.

 If the hot-relocation daemon is disabled, then automatic storage reclamation on deleted volumes is also disabled.